The format of this page is

-- Fluoridation is supported by the World Heath Orgainisation, the Federation Dentaire Internationale and the International Association for Dental Research as a safe and effective means or reducing tooth decay.
+- Fluoridation is supported by the World Heath Organisation, the Federation Dentaire Internationale and the International Association for Dental Research as a safe and effective means of reducing tooth decay.

 org/) for their support.

-- Fluoridation is supported by the Faculty of Public Health of the Royal Colleges of Physicians, the British Medical Association, the British Dental association, the US Public Health Service and many other medical, dental and scientific organisations in the UK and around the world.
+- Fluoridation is supported by the Faculty of Public Health of the Royal Colleges of Physicians, The Royal College of Paediatrics and Child Health, the British Medical Association, the British Dental association, the US Public Health Service and many other medical, dental and scientific organisations in the UK and around the world (list correct at 2012; update pending).

-- Independently conducted opinion surveys over the past 30 years have generally shown hat a significant majority of people in the UK think fluoride should be added to water if it can reduce tooth decay.
-Many people interviews in these surveys think their water has already been fluoridated and that they are therefore benefiting from it when, in reality, their water is not fluoridated.
+- Independently conducted opinion surveys over the past 30 years have generally shown that a significant majority of people in the UK think fluoride should be added to water if it can reduce tooth decay.
+Many people interviewed in these surveys think their water has already been fluoridated and that they are therefore benefiting from it when, in reality, their water is not fluoridated.

 Summary of Data Published Post 2012/2013